Last Updated on April 10, 2023

 Ever tried haskap berry?
-Also called honeyberry, this lesser-known fruit is a must-have for the berry lover who wants an edible landscape that produces as early in the season as possible.
+Also called honeyberry, this lesser-known fruit is an edible honeysuckle and a must-have for the berry lover who wants their garden to produce as early in the season as possible.

 Along with rhubarb, haskaps are a gift to the northern food gardener, one of the earliest fruits ready to harvest after a long winter.
 Months before the blueberries arrive, haskap berries come in by the boatload.

 The fruit of the fly honeysuckle (Lonicera caerulea), honeyberries are also known as haskap berries, haskaps, blue honeysuckle, or sweet berry honeysuckle.
 Though most wild honeysuckle berries are poisonous, haskap berry is an edible honeysuckle fruit worth welcoming to your garden.